robovm/robovm-bro-gen/README.md

  * `values`: A hash of C global values that should be generated.
 See below.
  * `constants`: A hash of C constants that should be generated.
 See below.

+###enums

+The keys in this hash specify enum names.
+The values are also hashes, usually empty but the following keys are supported:

+ * `first`: The name of the first member in the enum.
+Some enums don't specify a name in the header file.
+This will be used to connect an anonymous enum with a name (the key of the `enums` hash).
+ * `prefix`: The prefix of the member names which should be stripped off when generating the Java member name.
+The script will look for the longest common prefix of the names and use that as prefix by default.
+ * `suffix`: A suffix which should be stripped off the end of member names if they end with this suffix.
+ * `type`: The C type of the enum.
+This is used to determine the marshaler to use in the Java code.
+This can usally be determined automatically be the script.
+ * `merge_with`:
+ * `bits`: Boolean specifying whether this should be bound as a Java enum or as a Java class inheriting from Bits.
+Should be `true` if the C enum is a bitmask kind of enum.
+For Apple's header files this can usually be determined automatically by the script.
+ * `exclude`: Boolean specifying whether this enum should be excluded and not generated.
+ * `ignore`: Regexp matching enum members that should be ignored.
+ * `<MemberName>`: Used to rename a member completely.
+Use the C member name as key and the Java member name as value.